 High quality Swimming Teaches are in high demand across the aquatic industry and competitive rates of pay are available.
 Those with the passion and patients for teaching a vital life skill should consider becoming a swimming teacher.

 - Entry requirements: Minimum age for entry to the LSV Swim Teacher course is 17 years.

 - Course prerequisites: Candidates must hold a current HLTAID001 Provide Cardiopulmonary Resuscitation qualification and a current Working with Children Check (WWCC) prior to course commencement.

 - Health and fitness: Candidates are to have a reasonable level of health and fitness.

 - Enrolment information: Access the LSV website, find a course and follow the enrolment instructions (https://www.lsv.com.au/training).

 LSV has the systems and support in place to support your career as a Swim Teacher.

-– Issue a free first Licence following attendance at LSV courses
+- Free first License following attendance at LSV course

 - Access to an easy to use re-registration portal

 - Industry recognised License